borisgastelu/ionic-cache-src/README.md

 # ionic-cache-src

 Ionic module for caching resources, works for any HTML tag, use storage and filesystem.
+Uses [Ionic Storage](https://ionicframework.com/docs/storage/) so it support IndexedDB, SQLite (Cordova), WebSQL

 ## [Basic Usage](#basic-usage)